 - How are tuition and fees paid?

-Tuition and program fees are paid through each student’s individual account.
+Tuition and program fees are paid through each student’s individual account or directly to our designated study abroad provider.
 Students will receive detailed payment information upon admission to their program.
-MOSAIC students will receive detailed payment information upon registration.

 - What is covered by the program fee?

 What is covered by the program fee varies by location.
 Most program fees cover orientation, housing in a double room, insurance, and select excursions.
-The Nassau program fee includes all meals and activities at the resort.
 Refer to your student’s study abroad admission letter for details of what is covered by the program fee.

 - What is NOT covered by the program fee?